Cacti/plugin_intropage/README.md

 ## How to add graphs to Intropage/Dashboard?
 Go to graphs, select graph, click to icon Eye

+## How to add new panel?
+Have a look to setup.php, function intropage_add_panel and intropage_remove_panel.
+You must include /plugins/intropage/setup.php to your code and run intropage_add_panel with correct parematers.
+Detailed instructions are in setup.php.

 ## Possible Bugs?
 If you find a problem, let me know via github or https://forums.cacti.net/viewtopic.php?f=5&t=51920